 Once the butter is melted, place the scallops in the pan.
 Sear for about 2 ½ minutes on each side.

 These handy little tongs make it easy to check the scallops while they’re searing.

 Once the scallops are done, place them on a plate on a paper towel.
 Meanwhile, you’ll deglaze the pan you cooked them in by adding some pineapple juice.

-It will start boiling and all those little bits of the scallops left over in the pan will break up into it to help flavor the spinach mixture :-).
+It will start boiling and all those little bits of the scallops left over in the pan will break up into it to help flavor the spinach mixture.

-Next, you’ll add some chopped red onions, pineapple chunks & mushrooms to the skillet and saute for about 3 minutes.
+Next, you’ll add some chopped red onion, pineapple chunks and mushrooms to the skillet and saute for about 3 minutes.
 Then add spinach, about a hand full at a time, stirring until it cooks down.

-Serve the spinach mixture over jasmine rice and place the seared scallops on top.
+Serve the spinach mixture over cooked jasmine rice and place the seared scallops on top.
 Enjoy!Print